MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

   <br><em>Figure 1: A Visualization of the Spherical Universe embedded in the aforementioned mathematics.
 It can be identified by 2 intersecting smiles or 2 intersecting frowns.</em>
 </p>

 Technically, this pattern can be extended to whatever dimensions you want, but for our purposes, we can stop here.
-This encapsulates the beauty of mathematics, since it does not fail even where our sense do.
+This encapsulates the beauty of mathematics, since it does not fail even where our intuition does.
 There is no intuitive way we can visualize anything with 4 dimensions or more, but by following mathematical patterns, we see that mathematics has no limits.
 Now, let's define the partial derivatives for all the Euclidean parameters with respect to the polar coordinate parameters as they will help us in constructing the matrix later on.

 ### Computing the Partial Derivatives